 Again, high levels of these vitamins present potential toxicity wherein high doses of beta-carotene can lead to an increased risk of lung cancer or may have several manifestations such as bone demineralization.
 At the same time, high doses of vitamin C doses can lead to glucose-6-phosphate dehydrogenase deficiency (4).
 The good news is that high or toxic doses of these vitamins typically only come from supplements, so increasing your intake of foods high in vitamins A and C may give you the benefits without the downside.
 Yellow, red, and green fruits and vegetables tend to contain carotenoids and vitamin C, while animal products such as dairy, oily fish, eggs, and liver are good sources of preformed vitamin A (retinoids).

 The last vitamins for concentration are vitamin D supplements.
 Vitamin D is a secosteroid hormone with effects targeted to bone and non-bone health.
 However, vitamin D binds vitamin receptors in the human cortex and the hippocampus in the brain, which are the critical areas for cognition (6).
-Vitamin D exerts antineutrino-degenerative action through neurotrophic, anti-inflammatory, antioxidative, and anti-ischemic properties (14).
+Vitamin D mat exert antineutrino-degenerative action through neurotrophic, anti-inflammatory, antioxidative, and anti-ischemic properties (14).

 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!